-I want to celebrate tonight, in a simple way.
-To give thanks you only need that; Give thanks.
-So as today is #GreenThursday I’ll give you some easy tips to follow so you can fully enjoy your night.
+This year I want to celebrate a green and light Thanksgiving, in a simple way.
+To give thanks you only need that; give thanks.
+I’ll give you some easy tips to follow so you can fully enjoy your night.